unoplatform/uno.extensions/doc/Overview/Serialization/SerializationOverview.md

 # Serialization

-Accessing the serialized and deserialized representation of an object can be important for dynamic, data-rich applications. `Uno.Extensions.Serialization` allows for simplified access to serializer objects as dependencies.
+**Serialization** involves converting an object into a format that can be easily stored or transmitted.
+On the receiving end, the object is reconstructed back into its original form through **deserialization**.
+These two operations complement each other and can be important for dynamic, data-rich applications. `Uno.Extensions.Serialization` allows for simplified access to serializer objects as dependencies.
 This library supports the new serialization [technique](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-source-generator) powered by code generation.

 ## Using a Serializer